TheLimeGlass/Fawesk/README.md

 Note that the `where` filter will be ran asynchronously, so be careful with what you input check.
 The `block input` information is thread safe.

 Use the `parallel` keyword to run the block changes in parallel.
-Useful for massive edits.
+Better on performance for massive edits.

 The order of blocks will be unordered